diashenrique/iris-on-fhir/README.md

 # IRIS on FHIR

-IRIS on FHIR it's a SMART app to show the potencial of FHIRaaS using SMART JS Client Library
+IRIS on FHIR it's a SMART app to show the potential of FHIRaaS using SMART JS Client Library

 ## Description